Cost Accountant Job Description

 Working Conditions: The cost accountant generally works in an office environment, but is expected to be highly familiar with all production operations, and to regularly visit all significant company operations.

 Commentary: Revise the job description to require the cost accountant to have either job costing or process costing experience, depending upon the manufacturing system that the company uses.
 Also, consider including a requirement to have knowledge of LIFO, FIFO, or standard costing, based on the system that the company is using.
-Finally, if the company operates in one or more foreign locations, then consider including a language requirement.
+If the company operates in one or more foreign locations, consider including a language requirement.
+Finally, if the position is in an industry that requires considerable knowledge of operations, require that the person have previous experience within the industry.